oxidecomputer/propolis/README.md

 `propolis-cli` binary to make things a bit easier:

 ### Running

+The following CLI commands will create a VM, start the VM, and then attach to its serial console:

 ```
 # propolis-cli -s <propolis ip> -p <propolis port> new <VM name>